Townsville 500: Format

 The event is staged over a three-day weekend, from Friday to Sunday.
-Two thirty-minute practice sessions are held on Friday.
-Saturday features a fifteen-minute qualifying session which decides the grid positions, succeeded by a top ten shootout for the following 250 kilometre race.
-A fifteen-minute qualifying session is held on Sunday, succeeded by a top ten shootout, the combined results of which decide the grid for the following 250 km race.
+Two thirty-minute practice sessions are held on Friday, followed by a 100 kilometre race.
+Saturday features a fifteen-minute qualifying session which decides the grid positions, succeeded by a top ten shootout for the following 200 kilometre race.
+A fifteen-minute qualifying session is held on Sunday, succeeded by a top ten shootout, the combined results of which decide the grid for the following 200 km race.

 History

 The event was announced in late 2007, following the allocation of funding from both the federal and the Queensland state government.
 The event became the third Queensland event on the calendar, joining Queensland Raceway in Ipswich and the Surfers Paradise Street Circuit on the Gold Coast.
 However, Townsville did become the first major motor racing event to be held in the North Queensland region.
 The event is generally held in early July each year, which aligns with the school holidays of the Townsville State High School which borders the track.

 Jamie Whincup won the first race on the circuit in 2009, a race which was later reduced by one lap after it was discovered it had extended beyond the time certain finish without being noticed.
 James Courtney won the Sunday race, his first victory for Dick Johnson Racing.
 Whincup would go on to win the Saturday race again in 2010 with Mark Winterbottom this time winning the second race.
 2011 and 2012 saw four consecutive wins for Holden, with Whincup winning three more races at the circuit.
+In 2012, Formula One world champion Jacques Villeneuve commenced a three-event substitution for an injured Greg Murphy with a best finish of 24th.
 In 2013, Russell Ingall broke the all time championship event starts record at the event, while Will Davison hit the fence as part of his post-race victory celebrations in the first race of the weekend.
 In the Sunday race, the Holden Racing Team scored a one-two finish with Tander leading home Courtney.
 The team would repeat the one-two finish in the second Saturday race of the 500 kilometre 2014 event, with Tander winning from 11th on the grid in the one-off dual-race Saturday format.